seancarmody/ngramr/cran-comments.md

 * There were no ERRORs or WARNINGs
 * Local and Travis CI builds generated no NOTES.

+## CRAN requirements
+* Skipped tests that require an internet connection if offline

 ## Downstream dependencies
 Reverse dependencies checked with devtools::revdep().
 No dependencies or issues found.